d2l-ai/d2l-en/chapter_linear-networks/classification.md

 # The Base Classification Model
 :label:`sec_classification`

-You may have noticed that our from scratch and concise implementation of linear regression are very similar to each other.
-The implementation of softmax regression will be similar as well.
-A large part of of models in this book is about classification.
-In this section, we will provide a base class for classification models to simplify our future code.
+You may have noticed that the implementations from scratch and the concise implementation using framework functionality were quite similar in the case of regression.
+The same is true for classification.
+Since a great many models in this book deal with classification, it is worth adding some functionality to support this setting specifically.
+This section provides a base class for classification models to simplify future code.

 ```{.python .input}
 %%tab mxnet